gbraad/fedora-modularity/source/architecture/constructing/compose-distribution.rst

 One problem with a monolithic compose is that a single problem can fail the entire compose.

-How do we prevent a similar situation where a broken compose of a base runtime module causes compose failures for all other modules depending on it?
+How do we prevent a similar situation where a broken compose of a Base Runtime module causes compose failures for all other modules depending on it?

 Having a granular compose process actually improves this situation